 Season and Venues

 Crescendo’s concert and workshop season occurs mainly in the spring and fall, when there is not an overload of festivals and cultural events in the region.
 Among the regular locations of the concerts are churches in Litchfield County of Connecticut and Berkshire County in Massachusetts.
-Our ‘home’ is Trinity Church Limerock in Lakeville, CT and we regularly also perform at First Congregational Church in Great Barrington, MA.
+Our ‘home’ is Trinity Church Limerock in Lakeville, CT and we regularly also perform at Saint James Place in Great Barrington, MA.
 For extraordinary occasions Crescendo also performs in concert halls such as Gordon Hall at Music Mountain and Elfers Hall at Hotchkiss.
-In 2014 Crescendo performed at Bard College in Annandale on Hudson in New York state.
+In 2014 Crescendo performed at Bard College in Annandale on Hudson in New York state, and in 2015 at St. Bartholomews Church in New York City.

 Repertoire and Programming